oyiakoumis/poco/guide_for_frontend.md

 ### Conversation Management API

-The Conversation API allows you to manage conversation threads and messages:
+The Conversation API allows you to manage conversations and messages:

 #### Endpoints